 FILLET the necessary parts of the object to complete the project.

-As we have seen with this one, when sketching in 3D, you can snap to the major directions, X, Y, or Z, and constraints are applied Along X, Y, and Z, respectively.
+As we have seen with this one, when sketching in 3D, you can snap to the major directions, X, Y, or Z, and constraints are applied Along with X, Y, and Z, respectively.
 When sketching on a plane, you can snap to the horizontal or vertical directions in the plane.